Ventura is the newest OS update available for Mac. Click for instructions on how to determine what Mac OS you are running.

 It is vital to keep your Mac up to date.
 Updates may add new features to your computer, improve power efficiency, or fix software bugs.
 Alongside the operating system, updating the apps on your Mac is essential to ensure everything is working as it should be.

 Your machine should provide notifications for updates, but if a user needs to check for updates manually, this KB Article offers instructions on how to check your Mac for updates.
-An instructional video is also available.

 Why do an update?